Transforming cancer outcomes through precision surgery, imaging and therapy

 Advantageous compared to conventional dyes and radiotracers

-Compared with FerroTrace®, indocyanine green and blue dyes are non-specific and flow rapidly through multiple levels of lymph nodes.
-9 Radiocolloid tracers require careful handling and have a narrow window of use.
+Compared with FerroTrace®, blue dyes are non-specific and flow rapidly through multiple levels of lymph nodes.
+Radiocolloid tracers require careful handling and have a narrow window of use.
 High concentration of radiocolloid tracers at the injection site may obscure lymph nodes signal when they are located closely to the primary tumor.
-9 In contrast, FerroTrace® is easy to use, radiation free with demonstrated efficacy as a lymphatic tracer.
+In contrast, FerroTrace® is easy to use, radiation free with demonstrated efficacy as a lymphatic tracer.9

 Highly Specific